godobject/bit_set/README.md

 )
 ~~~~~

-One further option is to provide each digit with both an enabled and a disabled
+One further option is to provide each digit with both specific "enabled" and
-representation.
+"disabled" representations.

 ~~~~~
 Configuration.new(